Skip to main content

 Example 1: impact of withdrawal on TFSA limit in the same calendar year

-Let's say you have $60,000 in available contribution room for the current calendar year and you withdrew $5,000 for a vacation.
-Your available contribution room for this year would remain to be $60,000.
+Let’s say you have $60,000 in available contribution room for the current calendar year and you withdrew $5,000 for a vacation.
+Your available contribution room for this year would remain at $60,000.
 If your vacation plans suddenly got canceled and you decided to re-contribute the $5,000 back to your TFSA in the same year, your available room would now fall to $55,000.

 In other words, withdrawing your funds from a TFSA doesn't change the total amount of room you have available for the current year and your limit won't increase to offset any withdrawals made in the same year.